 Muffins and Cupcakes might look very similar.
 They have flour, butter, eggs, sugar and milk.
 Although there are some particularities about each one:

 - The ingredients

 Muffins, usually have all-purpose flour, but sometimes this ingredient is replaced by other different sorts of powder.
 Also, they have vegetable oil instead of butter.

 Cupcakes, in contrast, have a higher content of sugar and butter than muffins.

 - The batter

 In muffins, it is lumpy, because of a shorter beating and mixing process.
 (This allows for a more dense consistency when baked).
-The batter of a muffin is more like bread.
+The batter of it is more like bread.

-In cupcakes, the batter is smooth and spongy, thanks to the mixing process because the sugar and butter are creamed together, and also beaten for longer.
+In cakes, the batter is smooth and spongy, thanks to the mixing process because the sugar and butter are creamed together, and also beaten for longer.
 (As a result, the batter of the Cupcake presents bubbles throughout its mass).
-The mixture, in a cupcake, is similar to a cake.
+The mixture, in a cake, is similar to a cake.